andela-idurotola/AddressBook/README.md

  yarn start or npm start
 ```

-- Log in using one of the test accounts e.g. `test-email@gmail.com`, password is `password`.
+- SignUp using email and password cerdentials e.g. `test-email@gmail.com`, and `password`.